clarejackson/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It works in a similar way to adding ‘exact’ before rendering the path on the <Route> hook outside of a <Switch>.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is when you have to set those error messages to make sure that certain criteria are followed inside the form.

 1. In 1-2 sentences, define end to end testing.

+E2E testing is when an app is tested from the time it is rendered, through all of the features and state, all the way to submitting and/or clearing the data from the page.

 ## Instructions